blogpocket/ocultar-imagenes/README.md

 - Navigate to Settings > Hide Images and enable image hiding by checking the box that says "Check this box to hide images from content."
 - Enter your custom message.
 This message will be displayed when the image has no alt text.
 - Visit a post or page that contains images and verify that they are not displayed.
-- You may need to purge your server and/or browser cache after checking/unchecking the hide images option for the change to take effect.
+- You may need to purge your server and/or browser cache after checking/unchecking the hide images option for the change to take effect; and/or after changing the custom default text..
 - If you want to remove the options when deactivating the plugin, uncomment the following line
 // register_deactivation_hook(__FILE__, 'ocultar_imagenes_deactivate');
 # Additional Notes